Andelad/project-content-vault/src/domain/rules/Rules Logic.md

 ### Rule 9: Daily Time Allocation - Data Coexistence and Display

 > **See Also:**
-> - App Logic Part 3 - Time Concepts (Capacity, Estimated, Auto-Estimated, Planned, Completed)
+> - Domain Logic Part 3 - Time Concepts (Capacity, Estimated, Auto-Estimated, Planned, Completed)
-> - View Specifications.md - Timeline View (how this data is displayed in different views)
+> - Display Logic (`/src/domain/Display Logic.md`) - Timeline View (how this data is displayed in different views)

 **Statement**: For any given day and project, multiple types of time data coexist in the domain.
 How they are displayed depends on the view's capabilities.